qTox/qTox/doc/user_manual_en.md

 Tox ID, but you have to tell new contacts your new Tox ID.
 Your Tox ID can be found in your [User Profile](#user-profile).

+#### BlackList

+BlackList is a feature of qTox that locally blocks a group member's messages across all your joined groups, in case someone spams a group.
+You need to put a members public key into the BlackList text box one per line to activate it.
+Currently qTox doesn't have a method to get the public key from a group member, this will be added in the future.

 ### Audio/Video
 #### Audio Settings